How to Shop for Non-Toxic Sunscreen (+ Dr. Pingel’s 6 Best Natural Sunscreens)

 Vitamin A (may also be listed as retinol or retinyl palmitate)

 Instead, look for these safer sunscreen ingredients with low toxicity:

 So, which sunscreens are chemical free?
 Find out more in the next section!

 A natural sunscreen product is one that is a chemical-free sunscreen.
 A word of caution when shopping for natural sunscreens: The term “natural” is not regulated so, as always, be sure to check the product ingredients.
 Also, note that a natural sunscreen may not necessarily be organic.

 If you have sensitive skin and are susceptible to allergic reactions caused by conventional sunscreens, a natural hypoallergenic sunscreen may be for you.
 You may also want to find a product that is fragrance-free if you are sensitive to chemical fragrances.
 To be honest, I recommend avoiding chemical fragrances regardless.

-Mineral sunscreens that contain zinc oxide and titanium dioxide are natural sunscreens.
+Mineral sunscreens that contain zinc oxide are natural sunscreens.

 Other natural sunscreen ingredients may include shea butter, sunflower oil, vitamin E, coconut oil, or carrot seed oil for skin moisturizing and anti-aging effects.